nucleome/NB_Jupyter_demo/README.md

-# This repo provide several Jupyter notebook demos on how to connect Nucleome Browser with the notebook
+# This repo provides several demos on how to connect Nucleome Browser with the Python Jupyter notebook

 To run this demo, go to [https://mybinder.org/v2/gh/zocean/NB_Jupyter_demo/main](https://mybinder.org/v2/gh/zocean/NB_Jupyter_demo/main).
 You should see a live Jupyter notebook served by Binder.
 Open the *Nuclome_browser_link_to_Jupyter_notebook.ipynb* and explore the notebook.
 You can also clone this repo to your local machine.